-Marriage is definitely one of the greatest investments most people will ever make – emotionally and financially.
+Marriage is one of the greatest investments most people will ever make – emotionally and financially.
 Unless you are fortunate with parents which has offered to cover the bill, chances are this day will be one of the priciest in your life.

-– do I really want to spend more on a dress I wear for a few hours than my monthly salary?
+-Is it fair to spend more on a dress I wear for a few hours than my monthly salary?

 -Shoes: same here – cant I just use my neutral coloured heels jazzed up with some pearls and flowers?

--Decor: is it for me or the guests? (cos I have hear that the guests will barely notice)
+-Decor: is it for me or the guests?

 -What can I DIY?